- Instructions for using KCA Honda Generator

 be submitted to the Permit Coordinator at least 45 days before the event.

 As soon as possible after scheduling their race(s), Race Promoters must contact the Kansas Cycling Association’s Official’s Coordinator (the “OC”), to schedule the Chief Referee and other officials for their race(s).
-The KCA Officials Coordinator is Art Berger.
-He may be contacted via phone at 913-406-1932 and via email at email@example.com.
+The KCA Officials Coordinator is Amy Fear. she may be contacted via email at firstname.lastname@example.org

 The Race Promoter must designate to the OC the Chief Referee he wishes to work his/her race.
 Licensed officials must designate to the OC the races at which they wish to work, and in what capacity.
 The OC will coordinate this information to schedule the officials to work each race.
 In nearly all instances, the Race Promoter may designate to the OC which officials he wishes to serve at his race(s).
 In limited situations, the KCA Board of Directors may assign the officials to work a race if certain officials need specific race experience in order to upgrade or other scheduling conflicts exist.
 Every effort will be made between the Race Promoter, the OC, the officials and the KCA to adequately staff all races at least one month in advance of the race date.